 Pollinating insects: a vital force to protect

 Everywhere on the planet, we observe the decline of pollinating insects, especially bees and bumblebees, wild and domestic.
 Beekeepers and farmers are very concerned about the magnitude of the problem.
-About 40% of the food on our plate depends on pollination.
-Every year there is a considerable loss in hives and the mortality rate is two to three times higher than before.
+About 40% of the food on our plates depends on pollination.
+Every year there is a considerable loss of hives and the mortality rate is two to three times higher than before.

 If you continue to explore the Garden, you will find a structure that illustrates the roles played by bees in the hive.
 In a hive, there are three types of individuals: the worker, the drone and the queen.
 In their life of about 30 to 45 days, each one deals with different tasks.
 In the illustration below, from left to right, here are the various roles: the cleaner, the caregiver, the architect, the queen, the forager, the ventilator, the hive keeper, the nectar handler.

-It is a small society in itself and it offers us a model of organization, hard work, regularity, mutual help and work done to perfection.
-It is therefore essential to protect them and promote their establishment in our environment, because they are essential to our survival.
+It is a small society in itself, and it offers us a model of organization, hard work, regularity, mutual help and works done to perfection.
+It is therefore essential to protect them and promote their establishment in our environment because they are essential to our survival.

 1. Plant flowers, shrubs and fruit trees.